apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ### **03 Resolution of Dependency Conflicts in Images**

-In the process of using StreamPark, we often encounter dependency conflict exceptions like NoClassDefFoundError, ClassNotFoundException, and NoSuchMethodError in Flink jobs running on base images.
+In the process of using Apache StreamPark, we often encounter dependency conflict exceptions like NoClassDefFoundError, ClassNotFoundException, and NoSuchMethodError in Flink jobs running on base images.
 The troubleshooting approach is to find the package path of the conflicting class indicated in the error.
 For example, if the error class is in org.apache.orc:orc-core, go to the corresponding module directory, run `mvn dependency::tree`, search for orc-core, see who brought in the dependency, and remove it using exclusion.
 Below, I will introduce in detail a method of custom packaging to resolve dependency conflicts, illustrated by a dependency conflict caused by the flink-shaded-hadoop-3-uber JAR package in a base image.

 #### step1: Clone the flink-shaded project locally👇